The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Introduction

 \section{Introduction}

 Estimation of the covariance or inverse covariance matrix of a multivariate normal vector plays a central role in numerous fields, including spatial data analysis \citep{cressie2015statistics}, variance components and longitudinal data analysis \citep{diggle2002analysis}, and the growing area of genetic data analysis \citep{dehmer2008analysis}. \citet{pourahmadi2011covariance} provides a survey of some of the most popular methods in high-dimensional covariance and inverse covariance estimation.
-In a penalized likelihood framework, one of the most notable methods for inverse covariance estimation is the graphical lasso \citep{friedman2008glasso}.
-Given the good theoretical properties and popularity of the smoothly clipped absolute deviation (SCAD) penalty of \citet{fan2001scad}, another method is the graphical SCAD \citep{fan2009network}.
+In a penalized likelihood framework, two of the most notable methods for inverse covariance estimation are the graphical lasso \citep{friedman2008glasso} and the graphical SCAD \citep{fan2009network}.
 Both these methods provide estimates for a high-dimensional inverse covariance matrix under an arbitrary sparsity pattern.

 There has also been much recent work in covariance and inverse covariance estimation in a Bayesian framework. \citet{banerjee2014posterior} proposed a prior distribution for estimating a banded inverse covariance matrix. \citet{rajaratnam2008flexible} and \citet{xiang2015high} proposed Bayesian estimators for the covariance of a decomposable Gaussian graphical model. \citet{pati2014posterior} considered sparse factor models for covariance matrices and induced a class of continuous shrinkage priors on the factor loadings.
 There are also studies that focus on the theoretical properties of these estimators, including posterior convergence rates, Bayesian minimax rates and consistency of Bayesian estimators \citep{banerjee2014posterior, banerjee2015bayesian, xiang2015high, lee2017estimating, lee2017optimal}.
 However, to our knowledge, few Bayesian estimators assume an arbitrary sparsity pattern of the true inverse covariance matrix.
 Under such an assumption, \citet{banerjee2015bayesian} proposed a mixture prior for graphical structure learning, and \citet{wang2012bayesiangl} developed a Bayesian version of the graphical lasso.